apiaryio/dredd/docs/hooks/index.rst

 Hooks inside Docker
 -------------------

-As mentioned in :ref:`supported-languages`, running hooks written in languages other than JavaScript requires a dedicated hook handler.
-Hook handler is a separate process, which communicates with Dredd over a TCP socket.
+As mentioned in :ref:`supported-languages`, running hooks written in languages other than JavaScript requires a dedicated hooks handler.
+Hooks handler is a separate process, which communicates with Dredd over a TCP socket.

-If you're :ref:`running Dredd inside Docker <docker>`, you may want to use a separate container for the hook handler and then run all your containers together as described in the :ref:`docker-compose` section.
+If you're :ref:`running Dredd inside Docker <docker>`, you may want to use a separate container for the hooks handler and then run all your containers together as described in the :ref:`docker-compose` section.

 However, hooks were not originally designed with this scenario in mind.
-Dredd gets a name of (or path to) the hook handler in :option:`--language` and then starts it as a child process.
+Dredd gets a name of (or path to) the hooks handler in :option:`--language` and then starts it as a child process.
 To work around this, `fool Dredd with a dummy script <https://github.com/apiaryio/dredd/issues/748#issuecomment-285355519>`__ and set :option:`--hooks-worker-handler-host` together with :option:`--hooks-worker-handler-port` to point Dredd's TCP communication to the other container.

 .. note::
     The issue described above is tracked in :ghissue:`#755`.